erincatto/box2d/docs/overview.md

 Box2D is a 2D rigid body simulation library for games.
 Programmers can use it in their games to make objects move in realistic ways and make the game world more interactive.
-From the game engine's point of view, a physics engine is just a system for procedural animation.
+From the game engine's point of view, a physics engine is a system for procedural animation.

+Box2D also provides many collision routines that can be used even when rigid body simulation is not used.
+There are functions for overlap and cast queries.
+There is also a bounding volume hierarchy (dynamic tree) that can be used for game specific spatial sorting needs.

-Box2D is written in portable C11.
+Box2D is written in portable C17.
 Most of the types defined in the engine begin with the b2 prefix.
 Hopefully this is sufficient to avoid name clashing with your application.